zelbov/stylight/doc/Hierarchy.md

 ```

+## Stylesheet properties

-## Every top-level property descriptor of defined stylesheet represents either a class name, or a keyword
+### Every top-level property descriptor of defined stylesheet represents either a class name, or a keyword

 Nesting, CSS property definitions and other things besides class names and some keywords are not allowed at a top level stylesheet definition.
 They will produce type errors in case of using type checking, and either will not be included in render planner, or produce artifacts, or even break renderer execution.
 Further updates targeted on explicitly disallowing them during actual code execution will most likely never appear, for optimization reasons.

+## Keywords

-## Every property descriptor that is not a functional keyword (further - `keyword`) is either a class name, a nesting target, or a CSS property
+### Every property descriptor that is not a functional keyword (further - `keyword`) is either a class name, a nesting target, or a CSS property

 Examples of keywords are [`literals`](./Literals.md), [`media`](./MediaQueries.md), [`overrides`](./Overrides.md), [`keyframes`](./Keyframes.md) and [`atRules`](./AtRules.md).